aptech/docs/docs/CR-code.rst

 ----------------
 .. function:: code(logical, new_vals)

-    :param logical: matrix of 1's and 0's.
-Each column of this matrix is created by a logical expression using ''dot'' conditional and boolean operators.
-Each of these expressions should return a column vector result.
-The columns are horizontally concatenated to produce logical.
-If more than one of these vectors contains a 1 in any given row, the code function will terminate with an error message.
+    :param logical: matrix of 1’s and 0’s.
+If any row contains more than a single 1, the function will terminate with an error message.
     :type logical: NxK matrix

     :param new_vals: the values to be assigned to the new variable